 We recommend that companies keep 20–50% of their employees outsourced, e.g. so-called external.
 This will allow them to react quickly to changes both in the company and in the economic environment.

-Airbnb would probably have avoided such a large-scale redundancy and the consequent damage to their reputation if some of their employees had not been employed directly, but through the temporary staff involved or through external partners.
+Airbnb would probably have avoided such a large-scale redundancy and the consequent damage to its reputation if some of its employees had not been employed directly, but through the temporary staff involved or through external partners.

 Unlike a permanent employee, reducing the workload of an external partner does not exceed the media threshold and does not generate thick blood.
 For ten years, we have been finding software developers for Estonian and Nordic companies from Poland and Ukraine.
 Our employees have been able to react quickly to the crisis and we have not laid off anyone from the permanent team.
 At times, it has hurt us, but when the markets retake a positive turn, we are still there to support them as they grow again.